We believe that sustainability comes from the creation and performance of the fiber, through the supply chain, until the end life of the garment.

 Alpacas in the Peruvian Andes are not “farmed” in the modern sense: instead, the animals are free roaming, allowed to graze up to 4,800 meters during the day, before being herded back to shelter at night.
 While alpacas have a more natural lifestyle than most livestock, they are still looked after by the farmers and have access to regular veterinary care when needed.

-Rather than shipping the yarn or even fabric to the US, we decided to carry out entire production process in Peru.
-We do this to ensure quality, reduce our overall carbon footprint and ensure we are producing as sustainable and eco-friendly product as possible.
+Rather than shipping the yarn or even fabric to the US, we decided to carry out the entire production process in Peru.
+We do this to ensure quality, reduce our overall carbon footprint, and ensure we are producing as sustainable and eco-friendly products as possible.

 As well as the final products, our fabrics are made in Peruvian factories, close enough to the sources of the alpaca wool so that transport can be done overland.
-From the Peruvian factories, your garments are shipped to a regional distributor and then straight to you, reducing the number of flights involved in the production process and overall carbon footprint from transport.
+From the Peruvian factories, your garments are shipped to a regional distributor and then straight to you, reducing the number of flights involved in the production process and the overall carbon footprint from transport.